 Headphone hair can make it seem like you have two options: quit wearing headphones, or accept defeat and go crazy with your wet hair.

 There is always a middle way.
 Although you cannot avoid headphone hair from leaving hair dents, it is possible to reduce the severity of the problem by acting quickly.

-These are quick fixes to help you avoid the next tell-tale dent hair.
+These are quick fix headphone hair to help you avoid the next tell-tale dent hairs.

 Keep your hair short

-A short haircut is a simple but effective way to prevent headphone hair.
-You can fix headphone hair loss if you’re a gamer, audiophile, or both.
+A short haircut is a simple but effective way to prevent headphone hairs.
+You can fix headphone hairs loss if you’re a gamer, audiophile, or both.
 A short haircut can also help to reduce the discomfort of wearing your headphones for long periods.

 You don’t have to wear your headphones if you don’t want to.
 This is because the hoodie cap covers the top and sides of your hair, which can otherwise be damaged by the headphone’s band.

 The headphones one should wear a hat

 Similar to the previous tip, you can wear your headset over a hat to fix headphone hairs.
 This solution works indoors and outdoors, which is the best part.
 The solution is the same as wearing a hoodie.